ErpNetDocs/tech/advanced/calculated-attributes/examples/total-quantity-and-scrap-in-recipe-ingredients.md

 # Total quantity and scrap quantity in recipe ingredients

-If the user wants to see what is the total Quantity of the material in a Recipe which would include the Used Quantity and the Scrap Rate, he would add the following Calculated Attribute:
+If the user wants to see the total quantity of the material in a recipe, which would include the used quantity and the scrap rate, he would add the following calculated attribute:

 ```
 Repository Name:Production.Technologies.RecipeIngredients
 Name:TotalUsedQuantity
 ```

-And the Calculated Attribute expressions are as follows:
+And the calculated attribute expressions are as follows:

 ```
 10: ADD ATTRIB:UsageQuantityValue EXP:20
 20: MULTIPLY ATTRIB:UsageQuantityValue ATTRIB:ScrapRate
 ```

 Explanation: